excaliburjs/Excalibur/README.md

-# GameTS
+# Excalibur

-GameTS is a simple game engine written in TypeScript for making 2D games in HTML5 Canvas.
-The goal of GameTS is create a simple engine to demonstrate the capabilities of TypeScript and to illustrate simple game development to new developers.
+Excalibur is a simple game engine written in TypeScript for making 2D games in HTML5 Canvas.
+The goal of Excalibur is create a simple engine to demonstrate the capabilities of TypeScript and to illustrate simple game development to new developers.

 A compiled example can be found [here.](http://www.erikonarheim.com/sample-game/html/GameStart.html)